Gramine: Effects and toxicity

 Gramine is a close analogue of the psychedelic drug dimethyltryptamine (DMT), but its side chain has one less carbon atom in comparison.
 In contrast to DMT, gramine does not have significant psychedelic-like behavioral effects in animals.
 The same is true of 5-methoxygramine (5-MeO-gramine), which failed to substitute for DOM in rodent drug discrimination tests.
+The N,N-didesmethyl analogue of gramine, indolemethylamine (3-aminomethylindole), showed 71-fold reduced potency as a serotonin receptor agonist compared to tryptamine in the rat stomach strip.

 Gramine has been found to act as an agonist of the adiponectin receptor 1 (AdipoR1).

 The LD50 of gramine is 44.6 mg/ kg iv in mice and 62.9 mg/ kg iv in rats.

 Numerous studies have been done on the toxicity of gramine and tryptamines to insects harmful to crops in order to assess their potential use as an insecticide.

-Recent toxicity evaluations show Gramine to be relatively low toxicity in humans, and to have anti-mutagenic and potential neuroprotective action, as a widely found alkaloid present in Oats and Barley.
-There are numerous recent studies on the potential health benefits of Gramine.
+Recent toxicity evaluations show Gramine to be relatively low toxicity in humans, and to have anti-mutagenic and potential neuroprotective action, as a widely found alkaloid present in oats and barley.